mcguirepr89/BirdNET-system/README.md

 	- python3-pip
 	- libblas-dev
 	- liblapack-dev
+	- caddy (for web access to extractions)
+	- alsa-utils (for recording)
 	- sshfs (to mount remote sound file directories)
-1. Clones the BirdNET GitHub repository into your home directory.
 1. Creates a python virtual environment to install BirdNET site-packages.
 1. Builds BirdNET in the *'birdnet'* virtual environment.
-1. Creates and copies the systemd *.service* and *.mount* files, only enabling the *.mount.*
+1. Creates and copies the appropriate systemd *.service* and/or *.mount* files
 1. Installs any selected '*.cron*' jobs.
-1. Copies all scripts to */usr/local/bin*.

 ## How to install
 1. In the terminal run `cd ~ && git clone https://github.com/mcguirepr89/BirdNET-system.git`